offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 The elected leader of the largest Caravan City, Gorin manages the complex logistics of keeping 10,000 people mobile and prosperous.
 His political acumen equals his organizational skills, making him a key voice in confederation politics.

 **Public Goal**: Transform Wheel-Wind into a mobile embassy between all three political systems
-**Secret**: He's stockpiling [[Architect Ruins|Architect]] weapons, believing war is inevitable
+**Secret**: He's stockpiling [Architect](Architect%20Ruins.md) weapons, believing war is inevitable

 ### The Unnamed Scout
 *Race Unknown, Age Unknown, Legendary Explorer*

 Known only by reputation, the Unnamed Scout appears at crucial moments to guide caravans through impossible situations.
-Some believe they're a spirit of the road itself; others think they're an [[Architect Ruins|Architect]] construct that never ceased functioning.
+Some believe they're a spirit of the road itself; others think they're an [Architect](Architect%20Ruins.md) construct that never ceased functioning.

 **Public Goal**: Unknown
 **Secret**: They're searching for something specific among the ruins, checking each one methodically